 Annette Purvis joined the HPSNZ Board as the New Zealand Olympic Committee (NZOC) nominee in August 2020.

 Annette is a current member of the NZOC Board of Directors and a member of World Athletics Development Commission and World Athletics Gender Leadership Taskforce.
 She was a member of the Athletics New Zealand Board for 14 years, 11 of those as Chair.
 She has led several high performance development and revitalisation strategies.
 Annette has previously held governance roles the IPC World Athletic Championships and the IAAF Women’s Committee.
 She was also General Manager for IAG, leading their residential earthquake customer settlements programme for Canterbury and Kaikoura.

 As someone who was inspired to take up athletics after watching the 1974 Christchurch Commonwealth Games, Annette is passionate about contributing towards HPSNZ’s goal of inspiring the nation and its communities

-Marty has been involved in high performance sport since completing a Masters degree in Physical Education at Otago University in 1989.
-After establishing and running the University of Otago Human Performance Centre (1989-1996) Marty became the All Black and Team New Zealand Fitness Trainer (1996-2000).
-He then joined the NZ Sports Foundation (2000-2002) and SPARC (2002-2006) as a Performance Consultant before assuming the role of General Manager High Performance (2006-2011).
-Marty was Acting CEO of HPSNZ when it was first established in 2011 before becoming CEO of Snow Sports NZ (2012-2018) and then Winter Games NZ (2018-present).
+Martin (Marty) Toomey joined the HPSNZ Board in 2021.
+Marty has been involved in high performance sport since completing a Masters degree in Physical Education at Otago University.
+After establishing and running the University of Otago Human Performance Centre he was the All Blacks and Team New Zealand Fitness Trainer.
+He then joined the NZ Sports Foundation and SPARC as a Performance Consultant before assuming the role of General Manager High Performance.
+Marty oversaw the establishment of HPSNZ in 2011 before becoming CEO of Snow Sports NZ and then Winter Games NZ.